I have a confession to make.

 I Want My MTV

-And then, one day in 1985, when visiting a girl’s house, I got to see my first, real, honest-to-God video on MTV.
+And then, one day in 1985, while visiting a friend in a bigger city, I got to see my first, real, honest-to-God video on MTV.
 Before I could see a video, though, there was the music news segment, which I patiently sat through, and then some commercials.
 And then it was time.
 After the last commercial faded to black, the experience I’d waited years for finally came to fruition: I was watching my first video on MTV.

 I can’t tell you how badly seeing that particular video as my first-ever MTV experience warped my perspective on music videos.
 If you recall, this was the partially-animated videos-within-a-video story about movin’ these refrigerators and color TVs, complete with fake (which I didn’t know at the time) videos by fictional artists.